FaberSanZ/Xultaik/README.md

 * ### [06 - Depth Testing](https://github.com/IZNITE/DirectX-11-tutorials-SharpDX/tree/master/Src/%5B05%5D%203D%20Rendering%20and%20static%20camera)

-In this example we will learn about the world, the view and local spaces in a 3D world, which will allow us to create a camera.<br>
+In this lesson we will learn how to impliment the depth of a 3D.<br>
 <b>Esc mouse button:</b> Close Windows

 <img src="/IMG/IMG07.PNG" width="150px" align="right">

 * ### [07 - World, View and Projection](https://github.com/IZNITE/DirectX-11-tutorials-SharpDX/tree/master/Src/%5B06%5D%20Render%20states)

-Here is a nice little lesson which will teach you about Direct3D's render states.<br>
+In this example we will learn about the world, the view and local spaces in a 3D world, which will allow us to create a camera.<br>

 <b>Esc mouse button:</b> Close Windows